Review: Hatter's Farm Pick Your Own Pumpkins

 Muddy Uneven Ground

-When we visited the ground was muddy (and a bit slippy in the maize maze) but my children were ok in trainers.
+On some of our visits the ground has been muddy (and a bit slippy in the maize maze).
+Trainers can be ok, but I definitely recommend wellies.
 If it has been raining a lot recently or you don’t want to get your shoes muddy then wear wellies.
 When we got our of the car it felt really windy and exposed, but when we were in the actual farm it wasn’t so windy.

 This also means pushchairs and people with disabilities might struggle.